 Limited Liability Partnerships and Professional Corporations

 These business entity types may not be a good option for most businesses.
 However, if you are a member of a licensed profession, it makes sense to consider them.
-In fact, it is often required that one of these be formed.
+The law often requires that professionals form these types.
 Each profession has different requirements for their formation, so definitely get legal advice before proceeding down this path.

 Setting Up Your Business Entity